angela-zhou/PacMan/README.md

 # PacMan.java

-Sets up the root and the scence for the game to run
+Sets up the root and the scene for the game to run